azuresysadmin/Terragrunt_template/README.md

-# Terragrunt - simplify your deployment with this nifty little wrapper
+# Terragrunt - spend less time on writing, more on learning

 ### Disclaimer: I recently started learning Terragrunt and created this repository for my own purposes.
 This will gradually be updated.
 I am not suggesting that is how you should do it, just how I am using the tool for my own purposes.
+This template is written for Microsoft Azure.

 ## 1. Why Terragrunt?
 Terragrunt is a wrapper for Terraform, that sort of re-configures the way you'd normally define a deployment.
 The whole concept of Terragrunt is the term "DRY", which I am certain that you're probably familiar with. i.e *"Don't repeat yourself"*.